 The other ingredients in your bacon cure can vary greatly.
 Some recipes call for brown sugar and a combo of spices like paprika, garlic and black pepper.
 I prefer using coconut palm sugar as my sweetener.
 The grains are larger (like kosher salt).

-And since I have a cabinet full of barbecue rubs, I just grab a bottle that I know rocks on pork.
-Caribeque Honey Heat is a good rub to use.
+And since I have a cabinet full of barbecue rubs, I just grab a bottle that I know rocks on pork – my own award-winning Pork Rub.
 It’s got a little heat and a little sweet.
-I also like Loot N’ Booty BBQ Everything Rub.
-Feel free to use your favorite pork rub or make your own.

 After one week. rinse it off, and place it on a baking rack on a rimmed sheet pan.
 Then, place it back in the fridge uncovered for two more days.
 This will help with the curing process even more by drying out some additional moisture.